-A conventional oven and has two heating elements - one visible in the top of the oven and the other under the oven base.
+The left-hand oven is a conventional oven and has two heating elements - one visible in the top of the oven and the other under the oven base.

 NOTE: Be careful to avoid touching the top element and element deflector when placing or removing items from the oven.